eddietheengineer/VoronDocs/official/sourcing_faq.md

 # Sourcing / Buying FAQ

-These are common questions for builders looking to gather all of the components for their upcomgin build.
+These are common questions for builders looking to gather all of the components for their upcoming build.

 ## Filament / Printing

 ### How much filament do I need for all printed parts?

-Assuming no failed to reprinted parts, the following guidelines apply:
+Assuming no failed or reprinted parts, the following guidelines apply:

 - V0:
 - V1: